About

 Experience

 Over six decades of continuous practice in industrial facility design.
-Our project portfolio includes large-scale processing plants, land-based aquaculture facilities, dairy production sites and multi-phase expansion programmes - in Norway and internationally.
+The portfolio spans compact coastal refineries and craft-scale dairies, brownfield upgrades of active plants, multi-phase masterplans and full new-build processing facilities - in Norway and internationally.

 What sets us apart